0x2f0713/oai5g/common/utils/websrv/DOC/websrvuse.md

 - The command tab is not available if the telnet server is not enabled
 - The softscope tab is not available if the xforms scope is started `(-d` option)
 - Only one connection is supported to a back-end, especially for the scope interface

+Some front-end  objects provide a tooltip to help interface usage.

 [oai web serverinterface  home](websrv.md)